Stat! An Action Plan for Replacing the Broken System of Recruitment and Retention of Underrepresented Minorities in Medicine

 - Lorde, A. 2007.
 The master’s tools will never dismantle the master’s house.
 In Sister outsider: Essays and speeches, reprint edition.
 Berkeley, CA: Crossing Press.
 Pp. 110-114.

 - Sullivan, L. W. 2004.
 Missing persons: Minorities in the health professions, a report of the Sullivan Commission on Diversity in the Healthcare Workforce.
-Durham, NC: Duke University School of Medicine, http://health-equity.lib.umd.edu/40 (accessed July 15, 2018).
+Durham, NC: Duke University School of Medicine.
+Available at: http://health-equity.lib.umd.edu/40 (accessed July 15, 2018).

 - Association of American Medical Colleges (AAMC). n.d.
-Underrepresented in medicine definition. https://www.aamc.org/initiatives/urm (accessed April 17, 2018).
+Underrepresented in medicine definition.
+Available at: https://www.aamc.org/initiatives/urm (accessed April 17, 2018).

 - Ready, T. 2001.
 The impact of affirmative action on medical education and the nation’s health.
 Cambridge, MA: Harvard Education Publishing Group.
 Pp. 205-219.